Support Conservation in Style

 Frequently Asked Questions

-Where can I order a license plate?
+Where can I order one of these license plates?

-The bison and monarch license plates can be ordered at tag agencies statewide or by downloading the OK Tax Commission form - see download links above.
+The bison and monarch license plates can be ordered at tag agencies statewide or by downloading the OK Tax Commission form—see download links above.
 Please allow up to 8 weeks for production.
 You will receive your plate in the mail from the OK Tax Commission.

-Is the $40 fee a one-time or annual fee?
+Is the fee annual or one-time?

-Just like all plates, you have to renew them annually.
+Just like all license plates, you have to renew them annually.
 The initial fee for the bison and monarch license plates is $40 and the annual renewal fee is $36.55.
 A portion of this fee ($20) benefits The Nature Conservancy's conservation efforts in Oklahoma.

 Yes!
 Each time you renew, you help support the conservation of Oklahoma’s majestic prairies, scenic rivers and native wildlife.

-Who designed these stellar plates?
+Who designed these awesome plates?